Best Black Friday Fitness Equipment Deals See Deals

 You’re probably well aware of the smartwatches that dominate the wearable fitness tracker industry, like the many iterations of the Apple Watch, the Samsung Galaxy Watch, Fitbit, and even Garmin, which provides solid metrics for various sports and activities with their wearable series.
 Withings may be a name you’re not as familiar with but will want to get to know better.

-Off the bat, the Withings ScanWatch sets itself apart from the competition by resembling a classy, traditional watch, but what does that mean for its all-important tracking abilities?
+Off the bat, the Withings ScanWatch sets itself apart from the competition by resembling a classic, traditional watch, but what does that mean for its all-important tracking abilities?
 And at a similar price point, is it worth the expense, or are you better off choosing a watch that you know for sure will pair with your iPhone?

 GGR Performance Editor Anthony O’Reilly, CPT, CNC, tested the Withings ScanWatch Light to see how well it could keep up with his active lifestyle and regular training sessions.
 Read on for our full Withings ScanWatch review, and we can all but guarantee that you’ll know whether Withings is the one for you by the end of this article.